Thursday, May 22, 2025

 I’m still slogging away on The Measure but last night (5/21/25) I finished The Serviceberry.
 The book’s subtitle says it all really: Abundance and Reciprocity in the Natural World.
 It’s appropriate that I finished reading this tiny book during a time when I’m losing patience with the clown in charge of our country and the posse of idiots he has surrounded himself with as they wreak havoc on the environment and the common good.

 Turns out my dual reading experiment worked out nicely as I finished The Measure today (5/22/25).
-The books, despite being very different, were oddly complimentary.
+The books, despite being very different, are oddly complimentary.
 Both brought in elements of current events and the politics of humanity.
-The Serviceberry drives home the message of a gift economy and conservation of natural resources.

 The book did not scare the shit out of me as much as it made me yawn.
 Especially lines like this, very overtly comparing a politician to Trump.
 “Your uncle may be a son of a bitch, but at least he’s tough.
 He could actually get shit done.
 Plus, he’s brutally honest.
 You gotta respect that.”
 And, am I the only one who thinks the following is corny?